 Dangerous signs include ringing in the ears (tinnitus), widespread muscle twitching, seizures, and unconsciousness.
 Seizures and loss of consciousness associated with lidocaine toxicity should be considered a medical emergency.
 In the most severe forms of local anesthetic toxicity there can very low blood pressure, slow heart rate, and be irregular heart rhythm.
 The only examples of such toxicity associated with liposuction have occurred where there was an error in preparation of the anesthetic solution as a result of not following the guidelines for safe tumescent liposuction.
 These guidelines are published in the book Tumescent Technique: Tumescent Anesthesia and Microcannular Liposuction (by Jeffrey Klein, Mosby Publishers, St Louis, 2000).

 Human error can increase the risk of toxicity from tumescent local anesthesia.
-A cavalier attitude about safety can be dangerous if the patient and/or surgeon attempt to do too much liposuction, and use too much tumescent solution; megaliposuction is very dangerous.
+A cavalier attitude about safety can be dangerous if the patient and/or surgeon attempt to do too much liposuction in Mumbai, and use too much tumescent solution; megaliposuction is very dangerous.
 Dosage miscalculations can, during the preparation of the tumescent local anesthetic solution, occur if the safety guidelines of the Tumescent Technique are not followed.
 Poor communication between staff and inadequate records can lead to medication errors; the surgeon should always provide legible written orders for the tumescent solutions prior to preparation of the solutions.
 Poorly trained staff can make dangerous mistakes; tumescent solutions should only be prepared in the operating room by licensed medical professionals immediately before surgery.
 Human error committed by patients can also contribute to toxicity of local anesthesia; a patient increases the risk of adverse drug interactions if the surgeon is not informed of all medications he or she is taking.

 Both the surgeon and patient should be aware that certain drugs interact with local anesthetics and thus increase the risk of toxicity.
 The patient must be certain to inform the surgeon about all medications that the patient takes on a regular or intermittent basis.
 It is especially important that the surgeon be informed about all new medications that the patient starts taking after the preoperative examination and before surgery.